Farmland, beaches, swamps and creeks

 The following is an interview featured on Advocate.com

 Griswold gives you the male figure in a direct, emotional way — no coy justifications needed.

 Ron Griswold is an accomplished artist whose work is in many private collections around the globe.
 He is mostly self-taught, and his style reflects his vision of the world.
-Born, raised, and still living in the panhandle of Florida, he worked as an editorial artist at the local newspaper for many years before giving it up to teach painting at the region's state college.
+Born, raised, and still living in the panhandle of Florida,he worked as an editorial artist at the local newspaper for many years before giving it up to teach painting at the region's state college.
 He then moved on to a full-time career as an artist.

 He sells work from his website, RonGriswold.com, and also from a long list of collectors.
-He auctions an artwork every other week on eBay.
-He likes to brag that he was the first artist to sell his artwork on eBay.

 The Advocate: How did you come to be an artist?

 Ron Griswold: I was born a romantic dreamer.
 I remember wondering who painted the clouds in the sky, and when I died I wanted to go to heaven and do it.
 However, the environment that I was brought up in was very antithetical to art of any kind.
 It's a wonder I became an artist at all.
 I was lucky to have a strong defiant streak.
 Also, I was very naive, so when the university asked me what I wanted to major in I said art.
 I thought artists were magical, and why not go for broke?

 I said I was naive, but I'm also very determined and never give up.
 So here I am today, living with a decision made without any forethought and not regretting it one bit.

 I like creativity and I like accomplishment.
 I take notice if something is done so well that I'm jealous or if the thought was so good that I can't believe I let someone else think of it first.